top of page

 This practice invites a sense of ease as well as offering a way to offer a sense of healing and support for physical difficulties.
 It is adapted from some of the wonderful offerings at Inner Health Studio.
 25 min.

 This meditation allows you to explore gratitude from different perspectives, ultimately moving towards unconditional gratitude and the sense of interconnectedness to be found in that quality of the heart.
 26 min.
+And here is a handout that explores this valuable quality of the heart.

 This practice offers a host of ways to resource yourself, ranging from feeling grounded to appreciating your heart's deepest values.
 It is offered as a way to explore building the ability to be with what is difficult.
 32 min.